Asabeneh/10-days-of-git-and-github/readme.md

 backups-2  day-1      day-3  day-4      day-5      day-6      day-8  second-day.txt
 ```

-Now the backups-3 has files and neither the _rm_ nor the _rmdir_ delete it.
-Therefore, we can use multiple command to delete it.
+Now the backups-3 has files and neither the _rm_ nor the _rmdir_ deletes it.
+Therefore, we can use multiple commands to delete it.
 Let's try it with the following command.

 ```sh
 Asabeneh@DESKTOP-KGC1AKC MINGW64 ~/Desktop/10-days-of-code$ rm -rf backups-3